-Zone U (Selected Upstream Fill) - Tailings/NAG
+4.3.5 Zone U (Selected Upstream Fill) - Tailings/NAG

 Zone U fill will generally consist of end of pipe spigotted tailings, deposited in cells and reworked with a dozer.
-The cells are constructed by confining the discharged tailings with berms along four sides.
-The confining berms are designed with a culvert running perpendicular to the berms to allow for the water and finer materials to drain into the TSF.
+The cells are constructed by confining the discharged tailings with berms along four sides, creating a "cell".
+The confining berms are designed with a discharge structure running perpendicular through the upstream berm at the end of the cell to allow for the water and finer materials to drain into the TSF.
 The coarse tailings sand that settles out into the cells is to be reworked with the help of a dozer to achieve proper distribution within the cells, provide compaction and to expedite the excess water drainage.
 This construction method has been used and proven effective by MPMC in previous TSF embankment raises.